robincee/pdf_ng/README.txt

 allow to fine tune the link a bit, open the document in a new window, or in the same window.

+I have also added a 'PDF Link' display mode.
+This renders a link to the pdf file loaded in pdf.js, optionally in a new window.

 How to configure this all with colorbox?